gitter-badger/greycrypt/README.md

 to sync, as well as the path to your local cloud storage directory.
 After starting, Greycrypt prompts for an encryption password, and then copies encrypted versions of those files to the cloud storage directory.
-You can then unpack the files on another machine by running an instance there.
+You can then unpack the files on another machine by running an instance of your cloud sync program and GreyCrypt.

 Licensed under the MIT license.